My lecture for the Templeton Foundation on how certain ants are conquering the world.

 Mark shows Conan an angry frog and humongous beetle larvae.

-Mark has spoken for Google at both their headquarters in Mountain View and in Manhattan; here’s his discussion of the book, Adventures Among Ants.
+Mark has spoken for Google at both their headquarters in Mountain View and in Manhattan; here he discusses Adventures Among Ants.

 Mark and psychologist Dan Ariely explore irrationality in ants and humans for The Scientist.

-Mark discussing "life in a nutshell" for the World Science Festival.
+Mark explains "life in a nutshell" for the World Science Festival.

 A video of Mark with ants by Melissa won the Reader’s Choice award for best science video (a “Labby”) from the Scientist Magazine, and was one of the must-see science videos of the year by NBCnews.